How the 7 Swing States Will Count Votes and Post Election Results

 Lee County poll workers look for watermarks on voting paper during poll worker training in Leesburg, Ga., on Oct.
 2, 2024.
 Becca Milfeld/AFP via Getty Images

-In 2020 a water leak, originally reported as a burst pipe, led to a counting delay of several hours at Atlanta’s State Farm Arena polling station in Fulton County.
+In 2020, a water leak, originally reported as a burst pipe, led to a counting delay of several hours at Atlanta’s State Farm Arena polling station in Fulton County.

 After the election, paper ballots are stored by the clerk of the county superior court with other county records.
-If there is no contest to the election they may be destroyed after two years.
+If there is no contest to the election, they may be destroyed after two years.

-State rules require each county election board to meet by 3 p.m. the Friday after the election, this year on Nov.
+State rules require each county election board to meet by 3 p.m. on the Friday after the election, this year on Nov.
 8, to conduct a review of precinct returns.

 The election must be certified by 5 p.m. on the Monday after Election Day.
 This year, that Monday is Veterans Day.
 So the deadline will be extended to the next day, Nov.
 12.